yimingfeishou/SGC/README.md

 - `SGC/include/gallt/...`: all source comments are bilingual, Chinese and English

 ### Build

-Open `SGC.slnx` in Visual Studio, select x64, and build.
-Alternatively, use CMake.

 The built `sgc` locates `clang.exe` through `SGC_LLVM_BIN` or `LLVM_BIN`.
 If neither is set, it also probes common LLVM build directories such as: